A for Andromeda: Novelisation

 The prospect of novelising A for Andromeda arose early in the serial's production when Souvenir Press contacted the BBC in May 1961 indicating their interest in publishing a tie-in novel.
 John Elliot responded stating that while the concept had been Hoyle's, the characterisation, dialogue and plot structure was his.
 Elliot sent copies of the shooting scripts to Souvenir and was formally commissioned to write the novelisation in July 1961.
 The terms of the contract concerned Hoyle as they gave Souvenir first call on the sequel; he insisted that this could only be permitted if the sequel's novelisation was largely written by Elliot.
 Elliot delivered his manuscript on 28 September 1961.
 The novelisation was closer to the original 30-minute scripts and had much of the material required to pad each episode to 45 minutes removed.
 Promoting it as the story that would "out-Quatermass Quatermass", the book was published by Souvenir in February 1962.

 Weekly Science Diary said, "It is a brightly written, really exciting tale with the added inducement of scientific accuracy".
 It has since been translated into several languages.
 There have also been two alternative versions; the first – issued by Macmillan in 1964 – rewritten by Elliot in simpler English as a study aid for English language students and the second a children's version published in 1969.

 A major theme of the novel is that information for generating new life can be transmitted by radio signal over galactic distances.
 Hoyle and Elliot published the novel A for Andromeda in 1962 at a time when the fundamental importance of the biological information encoded in DNA was just starting to be understood.
-The fictional biochemist in the novel, Professor Dawnay, was able to create life forms, initially a bacterial form and later a human female, using what is referred to in the novel as a “D.N.A. synthesizer” and the DNA sequence information transmitted from the Andromeda Galaxy.
+The fictional biochemist in the novel, Professor Dawnay, was able to create life forms, initially a bacterial form and later a human female, using what is referred to in the novel as a "D.N.A. synthesizer" and the DNA sequence information transmitted from the Andromeda Galaxy.
 In the real world of today, whole genomes can actually be built from chemically synthesized DNA sequences, and when inserted into a receptive cellular environment can be brought to life to create a novel organism (see for example Hutchinson et al.).
 Thus the fictional syntheses of life forms described in the novel anticipated what, today, is starting to be realized.

+A combined re-issue of the novel and its sequel was published by the Orion Publishing Group in 2020 under the title The Andromeda Anthology, as part of the SF Masterworks range.
+A new introduction was provided by Kim Newman.
+This edition has also been made into an audiobook, performed by Billie Fulford-Brown.